bradleyplaydon/alfa4c-M1/README.md

 * About Us Page
 ### Dependencies, languages and resources
 ---
-I will update this area as I add or remove dependecies from my project, these are what I plan to use.
+I will update this area as I add or remove dependencies from my project, these are what I plan to use.
 #### Dependencies
 * Google Fonts (Chosen Fonts from here)
 * Boostrap (Quick and easy to use framework which helps create a responsive website)